Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

     )<keyboard-nested-list-removal>],
 )

+#pagebreak()

 #subsubsubsection("Highlight active layouts")
-To show users that limitation visually, the first few rows are highlighted, while the rest have system colors.
-This number is set depending on the desktop environment because some don't use XKB and therefore could allow more than four keyboard layouts.
+To show users the limitation of @KeyboardLimit visually, the first few rows are highlighted, while the rest have system colors.
+This number is set depending on the desktop environment because some do not use XKB and therefore could allow more than four keyboard layouts.
 To further clarify it a subtitle for this setting group that explains the highlight is added.\

 #align(
   center, [#figure(